microsoft/STL/README.md

 > out\bench\benchmarks\benchmark-<benchmark-name> --benchmark_out=<file> --benchmark_out_format=csv
 ```

-And then you can copy this csv file into your favorite Excel program.
+And then you can copy this csv file into Excel, or another spreadsheet program.

 If you want to see all the other flags you can pass, run: